 As you can see, the year your retirement income exceeds €25,000 you will start saving money on tax by switching over to the flat tax rate of 5%.
 The bigger the income you draw, the more money you save on your tax bill.

-After you stay in the Republic of Cyprus for more than 183 days in one year, you will be regarded as a non-domiciled tax resident, and from now on bank interest and share dividends become tax-free too.
+After you stay in the Republic of Cyprus for more than 183 days in one year, you will be regarded as a non-domiciled tax resident, and from now on, bank interest and share dividends will become tax-free too.

 North Cyprus taxes for expats

-There is not any tax treaty between the UK and the TRNC and this makes the whole situation a bit more complicated.
+There is no tax treaty between the UK and the TRNC, which makes the whole situation a bit more complicated.

-If you live in the TRNC for more than 6 months a year, you are considered a tax resident.
+If you live in the TRNC for more than six months a year, you are considered a tax resident.